 There are, of course, other golf courses in the area including Portmore Golf Club near Barnstaple, Willingcott Valley Golf Club near Woolacombe and the stunningly located Ilfracombe Golf Club with clifftop sea views.

-Check out the most scenic cricket ground in the world and The Oyster Shack for some Caribbean vibes and seafood.
-In Instow itself Johns Deli and cafe is a real treat with all sorts of fresh backed goodies, cakes, bread and some rather special boutique Gins.
-Don’t forget to save the GIn for when you have got back to Braunton!
+Johns Deli and cafe is a real treat with all sorts of fresh baked goodies, bread, local produce and some rather special boutique gins.
+Ideal for picking up a picnic lunch, but don’t forget to save the gin for when you have got back to Braunton!

 If you stay at the Gallery Lodges Braunton, then don’t forget your bikes and take this epic evening bike ride out to Crow Point from the Lodges down beautiful ancient lanes, dirt tracks, beaches and a private toll road.